Back to Articles

 • It can be an opportunity for self-expression and creativity.

-• The actual ‘doing’ of a craft activity can improve your mental health.
+• The actual ‘doing’ of a craft activity can support your mental health.

 • Craft can give you a sense of achievement, enjoyment, and fun!